 Data Security

 Use of the college’s survey administration system (ViewsFlash) is recommended for conducting campus surveys.
 Using ViewsFlash, you can assume that your data is secure.
-If you use another survey system, it is considered the same as using an off-campus host and the researcher assumes the full responsibility for the security and privacy of the data.
+If you use another survey system, it is considered the same as using an off-campus host and the researcher assumes full responsibility for the security and privacy of the data.

 In addition, if survey data are released to a Puget Sound student for a class project, the student must sign a Non-Disclosure and Confidentiality Agreement (available on the Web at www.pugetsound.edu/about/offices--services/human-resources/forms).